 The ASYMCA will collect your information for the purposes of this contest, which will include judging, awards, and digital publication of all submissions.

-The ASYMCA will not sell or share your personal contact information to 3rd parties, but we will share limited information for the purposes of creating awareness (website, social media, printed collateral, etc).
-The limited information we share usually includes the child's name, age, service branch, and their submitted creative work.
+The ASYMCA will not sell or share your personal contact information to 3rd parties for the purpose of solicitation, but we will share limited information for the purposes of shipping prizes and for creating awareness (website, social media, printed collateral, etc).
+The limited information we share in regard to awareness usually includes the child's name, age, service branch, and their submitted creative work.